pamellies/models-of-programming-languages/README.md

 Slides and handwritten notes of my online course on **models of programming languages** at the Master Parisien de Recherche en Informatique.
 You will find [here](https://wikimpri.dptinfo.ens-cachan.fr/doku.php?id=cours:c-2-2) a general description of the course which I teach with [Thomas Ehrhard](https://www.irif.fr/~ehrhard) and [Michele Pagani](https://www.irif.fr/~pagani).

-You may have access to the videos and handwritten notes of the course here:
+You may have access to the videos, slides and handwritten notes of the course here:

-Lesson A: general introduction to the course
+Lesson A: general introduction to the course [ccc](https://github.com/pamellies/models-of-programming-languages/blob/main/Models-of-Programming-Languages-intro.pdf)]

 Lesson B: simply-typed lambda-calculus, categories, functors, natural transformations